Animal Census

 Information on how to use the FrogID app is available here:

-HBWC Citizen Science team participates in this Hobsons Bay City Council initiative, which surveys the main Altona Skipper Butterfly sites in the Hobsons Bay area.
+HBWC Citizen Science team participates in this Hobsons Bay City Council initiative, which surveys Altona Skipper Butterflyhabitat in the Hobsons Bay area.

 This survey provides critical data on the status of the population.